 There are many wonderful things to do in this idyllically beautiful area - fishing is an obvious first choice but there are also golf courses nearby, field sports can be arranged and there are historic houses and gardens to visit.

-But, most tempting of all, perhaps, might be a course at the very successful Belle Isle School of Cookery, which is operated with impressive professionalism and offers an extensive range of courses of varying lengths throughout the year.
+And another tempting idea, perhaps, might be to attend a course at thel Belle Isle School of Cookery, which is independently operated on site and offers an extensive range of courses of varying lengths throughout the year.
 [Cookery School: Tel 028 6638 7231; www.irishcookeryschool.com]